helicopter-1/plugin-deployment/oneClickDeploy/README.md

 Guide on how to deploy Contracts: https://github.com/nmzn/deployment-guide

-The install Script hasnt a password check yet.
+The install Script hasn't a password check yet.
 Will include that in later updates.

 Contents: